-The symbolic ligurian focaccia recipe from Genoa!
-Unique and inimitable Focaccia bread that real foodies eat with coffee and cappuccino
+In love with Ligurian focaccia recipe from Genoa?
+Let’s discover the unique and inimitable Focaccia ligure that real foodies eat with coffee and cappuccino!

 Luigi Tommaso Belgrano, in his work “On the private life of the Genoese People” of 1866, tells us that already in 1392 in the inventory of a baker’s goods, there was an indication of “pala una magna pro fugacis“, that is referring to a large shovel needed to introduce into the oven a product perhaps not contained in a pan, but cooked directly on the oven surface: the Italian bread focaccia from Genoa.

 But in Genoa the focaccia recipe is for all the fügassa.
 This term appeared for the first time in a document written in the 14th century and, in Ligurian dialect, it means “cooked in the hearth” because the traditional Ligurian focaccia recipe would like to make focaccia bread in the oven wood burning.
 That is now very difficult to find even in the most traditional ovens of the city.

 Already in the 16th century the simple focaccia recipe with olive oil was so familiar and widespread that it was also used in the churches, especially during weddings but not only… Bishop Matteo Gambaro saw himself forced to threaten to excommunicate some friars if they had not ceased the use of feeding on that focaccia bread that the believers shared even during funeral services.

 And the indications given in some documents concerning banquets in honour of the newly elected Doge, which refer to a focaccia bread in the list of products prepared for the celebration banquet, also date back to the 16th century.